 By Chloe DeLuca, Editor

-In full-throttle Foo Fighters fashion, the band delivered a stellar, unbelievable rock show at the Thompson-Boling Arena on Wednesday night, October 18, 2017.
+In full-throttle Foo Fighters fashion, the band delivered a stellar, unbelievable rock show at the Thompson-Boling Arena on Wednesday, Oct.
+18, 2017.

 Not only did the Foo Fighters shred hard and perform numerous songs from their catalog, including tracks off ninth studio album “Concrete and Gold,” the concert marked the band’s return to Knoxville after 22 years.